mozilla-extensions/dnssec-interference/TELEMETRY.md

   - DNSKEY
   - SMIMEA
   - HTTPS
-  - NEWONE (a custom resource record type that we created for this study)
+  - NEWONE (a non-standard record type that we created for this study; code point 66)
-  - NEWTWO (an additional custom resource record type that we created for this study)
+  - NEWTWO (another non-standard record type that we created for this study; code point 65283)
+  - NEWTHREE (another non-standard record type that we created for this study; code point 67)
+  - NEWFOUR (another non-standard record type that we created for this study; code point 65284)

 - We wait for the DNS
 responses and then encapsulate the raw bytes into a ping, excluding any IP or UDP headers.
 For each